CKD Classification

 Long term monitoring of renal function, proteinuria and blood pressure should be performed for all patients.
 The aims of monitoring are to identify the minority of patients with CKD stage G3 who will progress to end stage renal failure and to identify complications of CKD.

-• Renal function should be monitored at least annually.
+- Renal function should be monitored at least annually.
 For patients with significant proteinuria (i.e. A3) the renal function should be checked at least twice yearly.
-Consider referring patients to nephrology with rapidly declining renal function, i.e. a sustained decrease in GFR of 25% or more and a change in GFR category, or a sustained decrease in GFR of 15 ml/min/1.73 m2 or more within 12 months.
+Consider referring patients to nephrology with rapidly declining renal function, i.e. a sustained decrease in GFR of 25% or more and a change in GFR category, or a sustained decrease in GFR of 15 ml/min/1.73m² or more within 12 months.

-• Blood pressure - Aim to keep the BP <140/90.
-In patients with CKD and diabetes or an ACR>70 mg/mmol aim to keep BP<130/80 (see more on hypertension).
+- Blood pressure - Aim to keep the BP 140/90.
+In patients with CKD and diabetes or an ACR>70 mg/mmol aim to keep BP<130/80 (see more on hypertension and blood pressure in the management of patients with CKD section).

-• Immunisation - influenza and pneumococcal vaccination should be offered.
+- Immunisation - influenza and pneumococcal vaccination should be offered.
 Currently patients with CKD 3 are also being offered seasonal COVID boosters (subject to change)

-• Medication review - regular review of medication to minimise nephrotoxic drugs (particularly NSAIDs) and ensure doses of others are appropriate to renal function.
+- Medication review - regular review of medication to minimise nephrotoxic drugs (particularly NSAIDs) and ensure doses of others are appropriate to renal function.

 Patient information